ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

   * [Nim metrics client library supporting the Prometheus monitoring toolkit](https://github.com/status-im/nim-metrics)

-We have a EWASM research library we are very happy with.
-We have started a domain specific language in NIM that compiles to EWASM.
-It's quite competitive in terms of contract size:
+EWASM research library developed.
+Contains domain specific language in NIM that compiles to EWASM.
+It's competitive in terms of contract size:
   * [Nimplay is Domain Specific Language for writing smart contracts in Ethereum, using the Nim macro system](https://github.com/status-im/nimplay)

-On Ethereum 1, we had some connections issues that were resolved to Parity and Geth.
+On Ethereum 1.x, connections issues were resolved to Parity and Geth.

 ## 2.2 Artemis

 **Video:** [`[17:05]`](https://youtu.be/YB8o_5qjNBc?t=1025)

-**Jonny Rhea**: We've updated, especially with the SSZ.

-Also been thinking about attester slashings, computational requirements for the worst scenario.

-We see the need to investigate the network load, decide what strategy to use when aggregating.
+Client updated, especially with SSZ.
+Contemplating attester slashings, computational requirements for the worst scenario.
+Need to investigate network load to decide a strategy for aggregating.

 ## 2.3 Trinity

 **Video:**  [`[17:51]`](https://youtu.be/YB8o_5qjNBc?t=1071)

-**Hsiao-Wei Wang**: PySSZ has been synced to v0.8 and the State Transition update is ongoing.
-Its almost there thanks to Alex.
+PySSZ synced to v0.8 and State Transition update is ongoing.

-For the networking side, integrating with the Py library, we found some required issues that we need to fix on the upstream library.
+For networking, we found issues which need fixed on the upstream library for integrating with the Py library.
 We are fixing some interoperability requirements.
 There is an insecure connections protocol in libp2p, which will be brought up in the Networking section of the call.

 ## 2.4 Yeeth

 **Video:** [`[19:11]`](https://youtu.be/YB8o_5qjNBc?t=1151)

-**Dean Eigenmann**: Was working with Artemis, but back to updating Yeeth to the latest spec version.
+Worked with Artemis.
+Returning to update Yeeth to the latest specification.

 ## 2.5 Harmony

 **Video:**  [`[19:37]`](https://youtu.be/YB8o_5qjNBc?t=1176)

-**Mikhail Kalinin**: Working on an update to v0.8 spec, we're almost there, but SSZ part is still in progress.
+Working on v0.8 spec update, SSZ part is still in progress.

-We started to work on a slot clock mechanism.
-We have a PR so far with basic implementation of that proposal.
+Started to work on a slot clock mechanism.
+PR created with a basic implementation.

-We have started a small research to investigate into attestation aggregation strategies.
+Small research started to investigate attestation aggregation strategies.
 The goal is to evaluate an approach that doesn't involve building additional overlays.
   * [Add draft spec for plaintext key exchange protocol #186](https://github.com/libp2p/specs/pull/186)

 Working on minimal libp2p in JVM.